Adeno-associated virus: Synthetic serotypes

 Other efforts to engineer and improve new AAV variants have involved the ancestral reconstruction of virus variants to generate new vectors with enhanced properties for clinical applications and the study of AAV biology.
+Tags may be inserted into the AAV capsid to allow coupling of binders and improve targeting to specific cell-types or tissues.

 Immunology

 AAV is of particular interest to gene therapists due to its apparent limited capacity to induce immune responses in humans, a factor which should positively influence vector transduction efficiency while reducing the risk of any immune-associated pathology.

 AAV is not considered to have any known role in disease.
 However, host immune system response and immune tolerance reduce the efficacy of AAV-mediated gene therapy.
 Host immune response has been shown to respond to the AAV vectors, the transduced cells, and the transduced proteins.
 The immune response can be subdivided into two categories: innate and adaptive, the latter of which is divided into humoral and cell-mediated.

 Innate

 The innate immune response to the AAV vectors has been characterised in animal models.
 Intravenous administration in mice causes transient production of pro-inflammatory cytokines and some infiltration of neutrophils and other leukocytes into the liver, which seems to sequester a large percentage of the injected viral particles.
 Both soluble factor levels and cell infiltration appear to return to baseline within six hours.
 By contrast, more aggressive viruses produce innate responses lasting 24 hours or longer.